BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Teaching and learning methods include:

-• A total of 12 hours of time with an academic supervisor.
+- A total of 12 hours of supervision from the academic and/or stakeholder supervisor as appropriate.
 (This includes time spent in one-to-one or group in-person or online meetings and providing feedback on a draft.)

-• For Practice Project students, contact time with an external supervisor based at the host organization at and with which the student is working.
-The amount of time spent with the supervisor will vary across supervisors and organizations, but students should expect no more than 10 hours in total across both semesters.
+- For Practice Project students, contact time with an external supervisor based at the host organization at and with which the student is working.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.